You have complete control over who has access to the work you do in Timetoast.

 Note that publicly shared resources can be viewed by anyone and may appear in search engine results, such as Google Search.

-Timelines can be either Draft or Published, a bit like a blog post.
+Classic timelines can be either Draft or Published, a bit like a blog post.
 If a timeline is draft it is not publicly available.
 If a timeline is published, it can be viewed by anyone and will be included in the list of timelines on the Timetoast site.

 Timelines are tagged 'Draft' or 'Published' on your dashboard, and you can change this status at any time.

-To learn more see our article on sharing.
+For detailed public sharing steps, see our article on sharing.